-Note that, in general, light at a shorter wavelength tends to lead to a greater suppression of melatonin production, which is why blue light, which has a relatively short wavelength, is so disruptive.
-Conversely, red light, which has the longest wavelength (of visible light), is the least disruptive to your ability to sleep.[3,4]
+Note that, in general, light at a shorter wavelength leads to greater suppression of melatonin production, which is why blue light, which has a relatively short wavelength, is so disruptive.
+Conversely, red light, which has the longest wavelength of visible light, is the least disruptive to your ability to sleep.

-Reducing blue-light exposure
+Reducing blue-light exposure from screens

 - Replace these lights where possible.